Clarel: Post-World War II

 Seeing the whole work as an obscure elder sibling to T. S. Eliot's The Waste Land, literary scholar Richard Chase has argued that the "sterility of modern life is the central symbolic idea of the poem", and that, after the "extremities of titanism in Pierre", Melville reached the culmination of his later thought: "the core of the high Promethean hero".
 These remarks paved the way for a generation of critics who saw the poem as the crucial document of Melville's later years, such as Ronald Mason, who reads the poem as "a contemplative recapitulation of all Melville's imaginative life", and Newton Arvin, who calls it "Melville's great novel of ideas in verse".
 Melville's centennial epic is also his most direct commentary on the era of Reconstruction.

-In 1994, Harold Bloom chose Clarel as one of four Melville works to be included in his book The Western Canon.
+In 1994, Harold Bloom chose Clarel as one of four Melville works to discuss in his book The Western Canon.